MarioWindsor/vaswani-website/projects/matrix.md

     hubs, hotels, and transport links, your teams stay connected to everything they need.
 The location makes collaboration easier and commuting simpler, while surrounding amenities bring convenience right to your doorstep.
-    Crafted with attention to both design and detail — from smart layouts to efficient services, every element comes together to create an environment where businesses can thrive.
+    Crafted with attention to both design and detail - from smart layouts to efficient services, every element comes together to create an environment where businesses can thrive.

+    - Strategic Location - ITPL Road, Brookefield (Main Road Frontage; high visibility)

     - Modern façade with ample natural light